What is Addiction?

 Substance Use Spectrum

-Not all people who use alcohol or other drugs are addicted
+Not all people who use alcohol or other substances are addicted

 - Opioids (Oxycodone, fentanyl, hydrocodone, codeine, heroin)